n1crack/datatables/README.md

 ## Features
 1. Easy to use.
 Generates json using only a few lines of code.
 2. Editable custom variables with callback function (or method) support.
+3. Editable columns with a closure function.
-3. Auto detects HTTP method (POST or GET)
+4. Auto detects HTTP method (POST or GET)

 ## How to install?

 Installation via composer is supported.
 [Composer](http://https://getcomposer.org/).

+You don't have to install the composer to use the library.
+There is an example folder named 'nocomposer', but I highly recommend you to use composer.

 Put a file named `composer.json` at the root of your project, containing this information: